Writing Non-Beamer presentations in org-mode

 Introduction

 While Beamer is a great option for generating high-quality presentations from Org-mode documents, sometimes a lighter-weight simpler option is desirable.
-This page presents two alternative options for giving quick slide-show presentations from Org-mode documents.
+This page presents the alternative options for giving quick slide-show presentations from Org-mode documents.

 Epresent